Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Main results

-Before presenting the algorithm to compute the global quantities in a distributed manner, we present an extension of Theorem \ref{thm:central new} under further relaxation of Assumption \ref{ass:2 new}.
-The notion of \textit{gradient-dominance} has been explored extensively in optimization literature to show exponential convergence.
-A function $f:\mathbb R^n\rightarrow\mathbb R$ is said to satisfy Polyak-\L ojasiewicz (PL) inequality, or is gradient dominated, with $\mu_f>0$ if for all $x \in \mathbb R^n$,
+The centralized fixed-time protocol inherently assumes that the agents can directly access the global quantity $\sum_{i=1}^N\nabla f_i$.
+In a distributed setting, this quantity needs to be estimated and is not directly accessible.
+Before presenting the algorithm to compute this global quantity in a distributed manner, we first present an extension of Lemma~\ref{thm:central new} under further relaxation of Assumption \ref{ass:2 new}.
+The notion of \textit{gradient-dominance} or Polyak-\L ojasiewicz (PL) inequality has been explored extensively in optimization literature to show exponential convergence.
+A function $f:\mathbb R^n\rightarrow\mathbb R$ is said to satisfy PL inequality, or is gradient dominated, with $\mu_f>0$ if

 where $f^* = f(x^*)$ is the value of the function at its minimizer $x^*$.
-Thus, we make the following assumption on the team objective function $F$.
+We make the following assumption on the team objective function.

-\begin{Assumption}{(\textbf{Gradient dominated})} The function $F$ is radially unbounded, has a unique minimizer $x = x^\star$ and satisfies the PL inequality, or is gradient dominated, i.e., there exists $\mu>0$ such that
+\begin{Assumption}{(\textbf{Gradient dominated})} The function $F$ is radially unbounded, has a unique minimizer $x = x^*$, and satisfies the PL inequality, or is gradient dominated, i.e., there exists $\mu>0$ such that

 where $F^* = F(x^*)$ and $f_i^* = f_i(x^*)$. \end{Assumption}